kasparas-ban/torch/README.md

 - [ ] Make so that a user may work towards a goal when it has subtasks
 - [ ] Connect "start timer" button in goals list to the timer page
 - [ ] Add React Query
-- [ ] Investigate which state management library to use for forms and list page
+- [x] Investigate which state management library to use for forms and list page
 - [x] Rewrite all of the state management in Goals list page with Jotai or Zustand
 - [ ] Disable edit mode when there are no items in the list
+- [x] Add timer toast
+- [ ] Fix item input style in timer page
-- [ ] Add timer toast
+- [ ] Add timer to tab title